 Government initiatives like Working on Waste (WoW) sub-programme under the auspices of the Expanded Public Works Programme (EPWP) and Gauteng Youth Jobs in Waste Programme create jobs.

-- Department of Water and Sanitation (DWS) www.dwa.gov.za
+- Department of Human Settlements, Water and Sanitation (DHSWS) www.dwa.gov.za

 Find the different Waste Management Guidelines and Waste Management Policies documents under the “Document Library” menu option on the website.

 - Department of Public Works and Infrastructure www.publicworks.gov.za